 I need a little inspiration for a project: I'm looking for unorthodox, interesting and engaging global political maps.
 All types of projections welcome, just looking for interesting ways of representing country boundaries in the context of a global map.

+I'd like to query geographical and population-based data. "$city <> 200,000" and so on and so forth.
 What is this called and where can I find data like this?
 Willing to spend some money if necessary.> [more inside]

 I am pursuing a career in GIS and I need to refresh my skills and learn new ones.
 Which tutorials, classes, websites, industry magazines, conferences, etc. would you recommend? [more inside]

 Can I use Google Maps in conjunction with a Google Spreadsheet form to collect point data (X/Y) and answers about those points? [more inside]